sail-sg/sdft/README.md

 pip install -r requirements.txt
 ```

-Our experiments is based on [Llama-2-chat-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) model, so it is necessary to obtain the appropriate grant.
+Our experiments are based on [Llama-2-chat-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) model, so it is necessary to obtain the appropriate grant.

+The experiments were conducted using CUDA version 11.8.

 ## Usage
 All required bash scripts for replicating the experimental results are located in the [scripts](scripts) directory.
 Prior to execution, ensure that the paths are correctly set within each script.